citp/privacy-policy-historical/m/ma/mar/marykay.com.md

-Mary Kay uses the information you provide on the Personal Website to:
+Mary Kay uses the information you provide on the Personal Web Site to:

   * Facilitate the processing of payment for purchases or other services for or on behalf of your Independent Beauty Consultant
   * Protect against or identify possible fraudulent transactions
   * Assist the Independent Beauty Consultant in identifying your preferences
   * Analyze the use of Mary Kay products, services, and sites
-  * Understand how you arrived at the Personal Website and how you use the site so that we can make it better for you and your Independent Beauty Consultant
+  * Understand how you arrived at the Personal Web Site and how you use the site so that we can make it better for you and your Independent Beauty Consultant
-  * Determine the effectiveness of the Personal Website
+  * Determine the effectiveness of the Personal Web Site
   * Enforce the Personal Web Site and related Terms and Conditions and otherwise manage and secure the site and business
   * Ask you if you wish to participate in market research, and then contact you if you give us permission
   * Facilitate communication or information you have requested from your Independent Beauty Consultant